 (b) An Office that has taken note in its Register of an international registration shall so notify the International Bureau.
 Such notification shall contain the indications specified in paragraph (2)(a)(i) to (v).
 The notification may also contain information relating to any other rights acquired by virtue of the national or regional registration or registrations concerned.

-(c) An Office that has not taken note may so notify the International Bureau, which shall inform the holder accordingly.
+(c) Where the request has been presented through the International Bureau and the Office of the designated Contracting Party concerned has decided not to take note, it may so notify the International Bureau, which shall inform the holder accordingly.

-(4) [Recording and Notification] The International Bureau shall record in the International Register any notification received under paragraph (3)(b) and shall inform the holder accordingly.
+(4) [Goods and Services Concerned by Replacement] (a) The international registration is deemed to have replaced the national or regional registration or registrations only in respect of the goods and services covered by both the international registration and the national or regional registration or registrations.

-[(5) [Scope of Replacement] The names of the goods and services listed in the national or regional registration or registrations shall be equivalent, but not necessarily identical, to those listed in the international registration that has replaced them. ]
+(b) The names of the goods and services in the national or regional registration or registrations concerned by replacement shall be the same or equivalent to those covered by the international registration.

-(6) [Effects of Replacement on the National or Regional Registration] A national or regional registration or registrations shall not be cancelled or otherwise affected by the fact that they are deemed to be replaced by an international registration or that the Office has taken note in its Register of the latter.
+(5) [Effects of Replacement on the National or Regional Registration] A national or regional registration or registrations shall not be cancelled or otherwise affected by the fact that they are deemed to be replaced by an international registration or that the Office has taken note in its Register of the latter.

+(6) [Recording and Notification] (a) The International Bureau shall record in the International Register, as of the date of receipt by the International Bureau, any notification under paragraph (3)(b) complying with the applicable requirements.

+(b) The International Bureau shall inform the holder of any notification recorded under subparagraph (a).

-[(7) [Fees] Where a Contracting Party requires a fee for the presentation of a request under paragraph (1), the request is presented through the International Bureau, and the Contracting Party wishes the International Bureau to collect that fee, it shall so notify the International Bureau, indicating the amount of the fee in Swiss currency or in the currency used by the Office.
-Rule 35(2)(b) shall apply mutatis mutandis. ]
+(7) [Fees] (a) Where a Contracting Party requires a fee for the presentation of a request under paragraph (1), the request is presented through the International Bureau, and the Contracting Party wishes the International Bureau to collect that fee, it shall so notify the Director General, indicating the amount of the fee in Swiss currency.
+A Contracting Party can notify changes in the required fee twice in a given calendar year.

+(b) Fees or changes thereto will be applicable three months from the date of receipt by the Director General of any notification under subparagraph (a).

+(c) Fees collected by the International Bureau on behalf of a Contracting Party under subparagraph (a) shall be credited to the account of that Contracting Party according to the procedure applicable to the fees payable for the designation of such Contracting Party.

+(d) A request under paragraph (2) shall be subject to the payment of the fee specified in item 7.8 of the Schedule of Fees.

 proposed amendments to the Schedule of fees